kubernauts/kploy/README.md

     Use `kploy list` to check how it's doing.

 There you go, you just deployed an app on Kubernetes, with a single command.
 Well done!

+You can also use URLs rather than manifests themselves: kploy will download these so called 'remotes' and via `cache_remotes` in the `Kployfile` you can control when/how often this should take place.
+One use case for remotes is to use [charts](https://github.com/helm/charts) from the [helm](http://helm.sh/) project, like so:

+    $ echo https://raw.githubusercontent.com/helm/charts/master/elasticsearch/manifests/elasticsearch-rc.yaml > rcs/elasticsearch-rc.yaml.url

+The `cache_remotes` flag only applies to the `run` command, that is, all other commands such as `dryrun` or `list` will always work with the cached manifests.

 Note that when `kploy run` is executed, the resources are marked an additional label `guard=pyk`: